shijiew555/ReconRaptor/docs/design-doc.md

 ---
 The tool will:
 - Process CloudTrail logs in JSON format from one or multiple files
-- Detect reconnaissance activity using predefined API signatures and machine learning clustering
+- Detect reconnaissance activity using read-only filtering and machine learning clustering
 - Output timeframes of suspicious activity with confidence scores, actor identities, and example API calls
 - Support filtering by time ranges and specific API types
 - Handle large log volumes efficiently using pandas DataFrames